assembler-0/VoidFrame/docs/ARCHITECTURE.md

-# The VoidFrame monolithic kernel 💫 v0.0.2-development3
+# The VoidFrame ring-0 kernel 💫 v0.0.2-development3

 ## Table of Contents